zilishen/documentation/content/nms/acm/how-to/backup-recovery.md

 - Root Access

-    The Kubernetes back up and restore scripts for NGINX Management Suite are executed using `sudo` and use the Kubernetes command `kubectl` internally to access the Kubernetes API.
+    To back up and restore the NGINX Management Suite on Kubernetes, run the scripts as a superuser with `sudo`.
+These scripts use the `kubectl` command to interact with the Kubernetes API.
 It is necessary to ensure the target Kubernetes cluster is accessible to the root user.

-    To confirm that the root user has access to the Kubernetes API, execute the following command:
+    To confirm that the root user has access to the Kubernetes API, run the following command:

     ```shell
     sudo kubectl -n nms get pods